Customer service as a resource for UX

 Thinking of customer service as a part of the user journey

 The internet is filled with statistics about how one poor experience can hurt your retention.
-Looking at the negative company reviews can show that poor customer service can result in a bad user experience.
+The negative company reviews show that poor customer service can result in a bad user experience.
 If your users contact your customer service team, it’s because they have an issue, and this is the moment when you can build or break their trust in your product.

 If your team provides a solution when your users think they are in a confusing situation, their trust will increase, and they will love your product even more.
 What’s more, users are more likely to convert if they feel that a product’s customer service is good.